sous-chefs/sql_server/README.md

 - `as_sysadmins` - Analysis Services Systems Administrator list.
 Default is `Administrator`
 - `as_svc_account` - Service Account used by Analysis Services.
 Default is `NT Service\MSSQLServerOLAPService`
+- `as_account_pwd` - Service Account password for the Analysis Services Service

 PolyBase Query Services